cnsgcu/JPM/README.md

 # Purpose

-To practice Java 8, GitHub, and Markdown
+To practice Java 8, Git, and Markdown

 # Example